zfeizollahi/dsc-1-09-05-statistical-distributions-with-stem-and-leaf-plots-labs-online-ds-sp-000/README.md

 ```

-Not **AS** revealing as the stem and leaf plot, right?
-You can probably play around a bit with bin size to make it a bit more revealing.
+While we can't retrieve the original data points, it is easier to visualize where the data lies.
 As we saw before, we can get an idea about the placement frequency of marks in a certain class/grade, but theres no way to see individual values.
 For an indepth analysis, it is highly recommended to use the appropriate plotting style to have a clear understanding of underlying data.

 ## Summary